| Dr. Minor is often a contributor to the opinion page

 longlasting history in this country of laws directed

 at homosexual conduct as a distinct matter.”
+That’s

 why Justice Scalia’s complaints against the majority